Learning Communities Overview

 View Video on Youtube

-• A small cohort of up to 24 students who navigate their first year in college together.
-These groups of students will have their core science and math classes reserved for them to help ease the pressure of registration.
+• A small cohort of up to 24 students who navigate their first year in college together

 • Make friends, form study groups, and participate in campus activities